 I've applied — what happens next?

 When you apply

-Once you have accepted your offer of a place, you will be sent further information, such as funding information, and an induction date.
+Once you have accepted your offer, you will be sent further information, for example, details of student funding, joining instructions and induction date.

 You will be invited to our open day where you can meet with the staff and existing students, you will also be given a tour of the campus.